THE BASICS:

 Despite her medical struggles, most people who meet Dottie fall in love.

 On a good day, Dottie is a funny, clever, affectionate and friendly little dog.
 A great companion.
 Dottie can be playful, and she will zoom if she's excited.
-Dottie is independent and likes to explore.
-But Dottie can also be a bit of a demanding diva!
-Despite her small size she is definitely not a wallflower and very vocal if she wants something!
+Dottie is independent and can also be a bit of a demanding diva!
+Despite her small size she is definitely not a wallflower and very vocal if she wants something.
+Dot has developed all sorts of ways to get your attention if she needs it.

 Is Dottie a social dog?

-Dottie is fairly social unless a dog is too boisterous or loud.
+Dottie is fairly social dog - she enjoys meeting others.
+However, like most other dogs, if a dog is too boisterous or loud she'll avoid them.
 If they're respectful and calm, she's fine with any breed or size of dog.
 Dottie likes people and greets everyone (strangers included) with a wag of her tail, a friendly bark and snuff.

 What does Dottie like to do?